FLORIDA ATHLETICS

 Expansion Planning

-Going from pilot to all-in
+Going from Pilot to All-in

 As part of their expansion, the university increased the total number of Wicket entry devices and tasked select staff with managing the devices across their various sporting events.
 Florida planned new deployments at Exactech Arena, Condron Family Ballpark, and Katie Seashole Pressly Stadium for 2025.